nataliatymoshyk/repmovetest/README.md

 The test were done using Playwright (1.56) and Typescript.

+Test cases can be found in the `test-documents` folder

 To install the test on local machine, follow the steps below:
 1. Clone this repository
 2. Run `npm install` to install dependencies